Jaku245/GuessModalPackage/README.md

 ![start](/samples/start.png)

-You can see error when you try to check ans wih out typing anything :
+You can see error when you try to check answer wih out typing anything :

 ![error](/samples/error.png)